zeph7/entice/README.md

 ## Requirments

 Python 3 - version 3.6.5
-  ### module -
+### modules :
-                  socket: required for networking
+                  socket - required for networking
-                  threading: required for simultaneous chatting
+                  threading - required for simultaneous chatting
-                  tkinter: required for GUI
+                  tkinter - required for GUI
-                  random: required for selection of random prime no. in RSA
-                  time: required to sleep the time
-                  sys: required for handling system exit
+                  random - required for selection of random prime no. in RSA time - required to sleep the time sys - required for handling system exit

 ## How to Use?